livingdocsIO/documentation/content/reference-docs/editor-extensions/editor-configuration/text-editing.md

       handle: 'bluecolor',
       // the tag which is set around the selection
       tagName: 'span',
+      // if trim is set to true, whitespaces on the left and right of the selection are removed
+      trim: true,
       // the icon which will be displayed.
 Only existing icons in the editor can be used.
       icon: 'format-color-highlight',
       // the attributes which are set on the tag